 A master painter whose vibrant canvases captured the essence of early 20th century Chicago, Archibald Motley (1891–1981)'s legacy is on full view at Duke University's Nasher Museum.
 Jazz Age Modernist is the first retrospective of the artist's work in two decades.
-Curated by Richard J. Powell, the exhibition will travel throughout 2014 to the Amon Carter Museum of American Art (Fort Worth, TX), the Los Angeles Museum of Contemporary Art, the Chicago Cultural Center, with a final stop at the Whitney Museum in Fall 2015.
+Curated by Richard J. Powell, the exhibition will travel throughout 2014 to the Amon Carter Museum of American Art (Fort Worth, TX), the Los Angeles County Museum of Art, the Chicago Cultural Center, with a final stop at the Whitney Museum in Fall 2015.
 Accompanying the exhibition will be a full-color catalogue with essays by David C. Driskell, Ishmael Reed, Amy Mooney, Davarian L. Baldwin and Oliver Meslay.

 Yinka Shonibare MBE: Magic Ladders

 2025 Benjamin Franklin Pkwy

 Philadelphia, PA 19130